Mike Stankovic

-Mike Stankovic (born November 11, 1956) is a retired Serbian-American soccer defender who played professionally in the North American Soccer League, Major Indoor Soccer League and National Professional Soccer League.
+Mike Stankovic (born November 11, 1956) is a Serbian-American retired soccer defender who played professionally in the North American Soccer League, Major Indoor Soccer League and National Professional Soccer League.

 Biography

 In 1980, he moved to the United States where he signed with the Memphis Rogues of the North American Soccer League., where he was voted Most Valuable Player but missed their run at the 1979–80 NASL Indoor season finals through suspension after receiving a red card in the Division Finals against the Minnesota Kicks.

 He moved to the Dallas Tornado in the fall of 1980 and played for the Tornado during the 1980-1981 NASL indoor season.
 He played the 1981 outdoor season with the Tornado, then moved indoors permanently when he signed with the Baltimore Blast of the Major Indoor Soccer League.
 In August 1987, he signed as a free agent with the Wichita Wings.
 During his six seasons with the Blast, Stankovic was a five time All Star.
 On January 20, 1989, the Wings traded Stankovic and Peter Ward to the Blast in exchange for Keder and David Byrne.